a9s Service Broker

 a9s Deployer is an adapter for any kind of Orchestrator.
 In the case of a Cloud Foundry installation, it is a Wrapper around BOSH.

-The Deployer takes care of the underlying deployment, reflecting the real instance, whenever it is a Virtual Machine (VM) or a Container, via an API.
+The Deployer takes care of the underlying deployment, reflecting the real Service Instance, whenever it is a Virtual Machine (VM) or a Container, via an API.

 a9s Deployer comes with TLS (HTTPS) enabled for its API by default.